 You can borrow talking books free of charge, if you are registered with a visual impairment, are unable to hold or use printed material due to a physical disability or if you are dyslexic.

 Support group for people with Macular Degeneration with visiting speaker each month.
-Third Thursday of the month.
-No need to book.
-Just turn up.
-10.30-12 noon.
-Frome Medical Practice, upstairs in the Education Suite.
+Third Wednesday of the month.
+10am – 12 noon.
+Frome Cricket Club.

 Enjoy a regular chat with a telephone befriender who shares your interests, experience or type of macular condition.
 Telephone befriending is free, everything can be set up over the phone.

 This social club meets in Frome at the Archangel, 1 King Street, Frome, BA11 1BH on the last Thursday of every month at 10.30am to 12.30pm.
 The room is located on the ground floor at the back of the building in the bar area which is fully accessible for wheelchairs.

 Attendees will be able to order drinks from the bar and individual payments can be taken without anyone having to leave the room.

 Sight loss advice for people with questions about living with sight loss, no matter how big or small.
 Helpline is is open weekdays 8am-8pm and 9am-1pm on Saturdays.
 You can also ask Alexa to call RNIB Helpline.

 Somerset County Council’s sensory loss team are trained to work with people with sight and/or hearing loss.
 Workers can visit you at home and arrange to provide you with support to help keep you independent.
 Services include provision of equipment and rehabilitation, along with advice and information on a range of specialist organisations for people with sight and/or hearing loss.

 Come and join a friendly, group of blind and visually impaired people to chat and plan future activities and meet ups!
 We meet at Lantokay Wetherspoons, Street, BA16 0EY